-A majority of the School's funding is determined by the number of enrolled students.
-The School is forecasting enrollment for the 2017 - 2018 School year to remain constant at approximately 240 full-time equivalent students.
+The budget is initially adopted by June of the prior year based on a conservative estimate of enrollment and estimated per pupil revenue from the state.
+This enrollment is based on the number of expected returning students and the number of students in the waiting pool for available spaces.
+The School is forecasting enrollment for the 2018-2019 School year to remain constant at approximately 240 full-time equivalent students.